 According to official weather forecasts, the average high temperature in October is around 20.0 °C (68 °F) with an average of nine rainy days during the month.

 However, even though the average is at just 20 degrees Celsius (which is not a lot for beach lovers and soaking up the sun), it’s worth mentioning that the average is taken down by the final week of the month and you can still have very pleasant days with around 24-25 degrees in early October.

-If you want my advice, then focus on the first three weeks if possible as the latter period can be influenced by a low pressure weather with more rainy days.
+If you want my advice, then focus on the first three weeks if possible (ideally the first two) as the latter period can be influenced by a low pressure weather with more rainy days.

 Now, here are more stats about the October weather in Split, Croatia: